marklove5102/articles/Debugging_Windows_Dll_Problems/DebuggingWindowsDllProblems.md

 We can resolve this easily, subject to using a couple of non, or partially, documented features, inside our `ShowLoaderSnaps` program itself.

 Firstly we need to use an undocumented field, `NtGlobalFlag`.
 The Show Loader Snaps flag ends up in the process' memory in the `NtGlobalFlag` structure which is in turn inside the `PEB` (Process Environment Block).
 While the Windows SDK does include _a_ definition for the `PEB` structure in `winternl.h` it is a simplified one with only a subset of the data available.
-See the official documentation at &#91;PEB structure&#93; and see that there are a dozen sections of the structure covered by various `Reserved` fields.
+See the official documentation at [PEB structure](https://learn.microsoft.com/en-us/windows/win32/api/winternl/ns-winternl-peb) and see that there are a dozen sections of the structure covered by various `Reserved` fields.
 We can use the PDB symbols for NtDll.dll (available from the Microsoft Symbol Servers) to get the offset in the process environment block of the global flag, which lies inside one of these reserved sections.
 For example, inside WinDbg:
 ```
 0:000> dt ntdll!_PEB NtGlobalFlag
    +0x0bc NtGlobalFlag : Uint4B